Frqdowl/Frqdowl/README.md

 - 👋 Hi, I’m @Frqdowl
 - 👀 I’m interested in game development
-- 🌱 I’m currently learning UE4 and 3D art.
+- 🌱 I’m currently working on UE5.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me bkkaan@hotmail.com